 "It's normal to experience variations in your body temperature while you sleep, and sometimes this can lead to sweating," says Dr. Aarthi Ram, neurologist and sleep medicine expert at Houston Methodist.
 "While they're understandably annoying, night sweats are sometimes harmless — and there are steps you can take to reduce the amount you sweat while you sleep."

 Here are seven things that may be causing your night sweats, as well as ways to counteract them.

 Having a drink or two in the evening may sound relaxing, but it can lead to increased body temperature — and therefore sweating.

 "While alcohol is often referred to as a 'depressant,' it's not really that simple," Dr. Ram explains.
 "Alcohol relaxes the airways, which can make breathing harder.
-In addition, it also acts as a stimulant in that it leads to increase heart rate.
+In addition, it also acts as a stimulant in that it leads to increased heart rate.
 Both of these can increase your body temperature."

 If you suffer from night sweats, Dr. Ram recommends limiting alcohol before bedtime.

 If you're feeling anxious or stressed, you've probably experienced the dread that comes with trying to fall asleep (or back to sleep after waking up).